Possible Grails® MITM Vulnerability

 Steps for Users

 No action is necessary.
 The issue was specifically related to the build of the framework itself and not applications built with it.
-If there were an issue, it would have been introduced in the build of Grails (not your Grails apps), and we have verified that Grails itself was not compromised.
+If there were an issue, it would have been introduced in the build of the Grails framework (not your Grails apps), and we have verified that Grails code itself was not compromised.
 Thus, users do not need to verify their own apps because they weren’t resolving dependencies over HTTP.
 However, in case of doubt, you can upgrade to Grails

 3.3.10, which includes the applied patch.